A new California wildfire breaks out in LA as a million people face days without power

-Firefighters grappling with two major infernos across California have another nightmare to worry about: a new wildfire in Los Angeles.
+Spurred by historic winds, several wildfires were burning in California on Monday, causing evacuations and power outages in parts of the state.

-As the Kincade Fire and the Tick Fire continued to burn, the Getty Fire broke out Monday morning on the west side of the 405 Freeway in the Sherman Oaks neighborhood, the Los Angeles Fire Department said.
+As the Kincade Fire and the Tick Fire burned, the Getty Fire broke out Monday morning on the west side of the 405 Freeway in the Sherman Oaks neighborhood, the Los Angeles Fire Department said.

 Mandatory evacuations are in place for parts of the area.
 Students at Mount Saint Mary's University, a private all-women's Catholic school near UCLA, were among those evacuated, the university tweeted.